Buffalo vs. Bowling Green College Football Odds, Plays and Insights - NewsBreak

 Bowling Green Stats and Trends

-- The Falcons have an ATS record of 4-0 in their four games as an underdog of 13 points or more this year.
+- The Falcons have always covered the spread this season when underdogs by 13.5 points or more in four chances.

-- Bowling Green's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).
+- Bowling Green's games this season have eclipsed the over/under in 37.5% of its opportunities (three times in eight games with a set point total).

-- When Bowling Green records more than 25.6 points, it is 2-0 against the spread and 1-1 overall.
+- Bowling Green is 2-0 against the spread and 1-1 overall in games when it records more than 25.6 points.

-- This season the Falcons have turned the ball over 15 times, five more than the Bulls' takeaways (10).
+- The Falcons have turned the ball over 15 times this season, five more turnovers than the Bulls have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.